marcpare/wordpl_lab/README.md

 https://github.com/marcpare/wordpl_lab/blob/main/lib/clues.py

-For the 95th and 50th percentile games, a four-guess strategy is used starting with the [optimal starting word from WORDL](https://sonorouschocolate.com/notes/index.php?title=The_best_strategies_for_Wordle) of `salet`.
+For the 95th and 50th percentile games, a four-guess strategy is used starting with the [optimal starting word from Wordle](https://sonorouschocolate.com/notes/index.php?title=The_best_strategies_for_Wordle) of `salet`.

 The 5th percentile game differs, employing a three-guess strategy.
-In traditional WORDL, about 50% of games can be won by three guesses.
+In traditional Wordle, about 50% of games can be won by three guesses.
 This percentage is too low for the 50th and 95th percentile versions of WORDPL, but it is more than high enough for the 5th percentile version.
 The additional accuracy gained from a fourth guess is offset by a reduced clue accuracy from smaller $\epsilon$.

 Because three-guess strategies are so quick to compute, it was possible to explore allocating ε differently across guesses.
 Interestingly this does make a difference with about 1% more wins achieved by allocating a high ε to the first guess of a three-guess strategy.
 The optimal distribution was found to be about 2:1.